Maria W. Stewart: Early life

-She was born Maria Miller, the child of free African-American parents in Hartford, Connecticut.
-In 1806, At the age of three she lost both parents and was sent to live with a minister and his family.
-She continued as an indentured servant in that home until she was 15, without receiving any formal education.
+Maria Stewart was born Maria Miller in 1803 in Hartford, Connecticut, to free African-American parents.
+By the age of three, she had lost both parents and was sent to live with a white minister and his family, where she worked as an indentured servant until around the age of 15.
+During this time, she received no formal education.
 After leaving the minister's household, she moved to Boston and worked as a domestic servant.
-Between the ages of 15 and 20, Maria attended Sabbath School before church service on Sundays and developed a lifelong affinity for religious work.
+There, she began attending Sabbath School, or Sunday School, where she developed a lifelong devotion to faith and religious education.